bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  *  The Employee and Territory have a many to many type of relationship.
+Employees can have many territories.
+Territories can have many employees.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  * MongoDB is a good choice if you have unstructured and changing database.
+NoSQL such as MongoDB does not limit storage data types so you can store large volumes of data without structure.
+MongoDB is not appropriate in situation where you want your database to have atomicity, consistency, isolation, and durability.

 - What is "NewSQL", and what is it trying to achieve?
+  * NewSQL is a more recent relational database management system.
+It aims to provide the scalability of NOSQL combining with atomicity, consistency, isolation and durablity of SQL.
+Essentially, NewSQL offer the scale of NoSQL with stronger consistency.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo